isovalent/ebeedex/README.md

    <td>#26: Bulldozer eBee
      <br />
      <br />
       Infrastructure is a constant work in progress.
 There is always something that needs to be built, replaced, upgraded, or renewed.
 Luckily, Bulldozer eBee in on the job.
-You'll often see him out in the field digging trenches for fiber or laying the groundwork for a new internet exchange point.
+You'll often see him out in the field digging trenches for fiber or laying the groundwork for a new Internet exchange point.
 Once he is finished, Electrician eBee is often right behind him to start up the real wiring.
+There is also a persistent rumour circulating in the hive that Bulldozer eBee occasionally digs caches to store emergency honey supplies.
    </td>
   </tr>
 </table>